Perennials/app-node/README.md

 #### Constructor
 Constructor.
-The `appRequestClass` argument is a constructor of a class derived of `HttpAppRequest`.
-It will be used `onHttpRequest()` to make a instance of this class for each incomming request.
+The `appRequestClass` argument is a constructor of a class derived from `HttpAppRequest`.
+It will be used by `onHttpRequest()` to create a new instance of this class for each incomming request.

 ```js
 new HttpApp(